 Neighborhood Housing Survey

 One of the most effective tools for stabilizing property values is to do a Neighborhood Housing Survey.
 This preemptive strike sends a warning to neighbors whose property begins to show signs of deterioration.
 It informs owners of their need to make repairs before a formal and binding complaint is made to the Department of Neighborhood Services.

-A special brochure about Graffiti Removal Techniques shows step-by-step how to determine the best way to remove the problem.
+Our webpage about Graffiti Removal Techniques shows step-by-step how to determine the best way to remove the problem.

 The award winning landlord training program operates out of DNS's downtown office.
 The goal is to teach landlords fundamental ways to keep illegal activity out of their property.
 The classes are FREE and held on a regular basis through out the year at various locations.
 They are held on evenings and weekends to accommodate virtually anyone's schedule.